doomnuggets/Signal-Desktop-rpm/README.md

 # Signal-Desktop RPM

-Build an `rpm` package for [Signal-Desktop](https://github.com/signalapp/Signal-Desktop) to install Signal on Fedora (maybe even works for CentOS).
+Build an `rpm` package for [Signal-Desktop](https://github.com/signalapp/Signal-Desktop) to install Signal on Fedora.

 ## How to build the RPM?